Miaooocat/Miaooocat.github.io/notes/knowledge/science/computer_science/language/javascript/javascript_notes_es6/index.md

 s[2] = 45; // works just as it would with an array declared with var or let console.log(s); // returns [5, 6, 45]
 ```
+- JavaScript also provides a function Object.freeze to prevent data mutation.
 ```js
 let obj = {
   name:"FreeCodeCamp",